j-ewertz/ccalign/README.md

 - "-Q-": An analyst question
 - "-Q_A-": Question answer of a company executive

-The preprocessed information must be provided in the followig json format:
+The preprocessed information must be provided in the following json format:
 ### Example: Earnings Conference Call JSON Format
 ```
 {